Sranjansahu0/DataAnalyzer/README.md

 Note Before Run:
 <br>
-Sample CSV file is avaiable in git repo, to download and test <br>
+Sample CSV file is avaiable in git repo, to download and test.
+Path - employee_data.csv <br>
 As backend is deployed on Render(Free version), very first time it will take a bit longer, so need to wait for few minute <br>
 Link - https://dataanalyzer-3vtspfxb5z9twdsruxjnuk.streamlit.app/